QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Background

-Circuit cutting is a technique for obtaining the result of a large quantum circuit on small quantum devices.
-After cutting the large circuit into two or more smaller subcircuits using either {\em wire cutting} or {\em gate cutting}, circuit cutting can execute the subcircuits on quantum devices, and generate the result of the original circuit from the classical post-processing of the results of subcircuit executions \cite{Peng}.
-The post-processing overhead increases exponentially with the number of cuts, as we elaborate next.
+Circuit-cutting is a technique for obtaining the result of a large quantum circuit on small quantum devices.
+After cutting the large circuit into two or more smaller subcircuits using either {\em wire cutting} or {\em gate cutting}, we can execute subcircuits on small quantum devices, and generate the result of the original circuit from the classical post-processing of the results of subcircuits \cite{Peng}.